RunestoneInteractive/InstructorGuide/_sources/InstructorInterface/assembleAssignment.rst

 * Auto-grade -- options here are % correct, All or nothing, Interaction, or manual.

 * which to grade -- Best Answer, first answer or last answer

+Problems with the book icon next to them are written by the author.
+Problems with the schoolhouse are contributed by the community.
+If a problem has a checkmark next to it then you know it can be automatically graded.